Executive Order 12333

 Executive Order 12333 was signed by President Ronald Reagan on December 4, 1981.

 Executive Order 12333, signed on December 4, 1981 by U.S. president Ronald Reagan, was an executive order intended to extend powers and responsibilities of U.S. intelligence agencies and direct the leaders of U.S. federal agencies to co-operate fully with CIA requests for information.
 This executive order was titled United States Intelligence Activities.

 It was amended by Executive Order 13355: Strengthened Management of the Intelligence Community, on August 27, 2004.
 On July 30, 2008, President George W. Bush issued Executive Order 13470 amending Executive Order 12333 to strengthen the role of the director of national intelligence (DNI).

 Part 1

 "Goals, Direction, Duties and Responsibilities with Respect to the National Intelligence Effort" lays out roles for various intelligence agencies, including the Departments of Defense, Energy, State, and Treasury.

+The Intelligence Community

+Part 1.4 details situations in which intelligence activities are allowed to be carried out by the United States Intelligence Community for reasons such as foreign relations and national security.

 Part 2

 "Conduct of Intelligence Activities" provides guidelines for actions of intelligence agencies.